TheUncleLake/emergency_waitlist/README.md

 (cd public && php -S localhost:4000)
 ```

 Note: It might be better to do that while still logged in as `postgres` or there is a risk of authentication failure in the database connection.
-You may change the setup of the database connection from the `pg_connect()` method in `app/models/ConnectionDB.php`.
+You may change the setup of the database connection from the `pg_connect()` method in `app/models/ConnectionDB.php` as desired.

-The server is now hosted in http://localhost:4000/.
+The server is hosted in http://localhost:4000/.